-Feature Description Monitor/Cancel Monitor allows user to select between signalling squelch, carrier squelch and unsquelch, and to sus- pend scan when landed on a channel in scan mode.
+Feature Description Monitor/Cancel Monitor allows user to select between signalling squelch, carrier squelch and unsquelch, and to suspend scan when landed on a channel in scan mode.
 Cancel allows user to cancel current incoming or outgoing call.
 Radio Call To make an individual or group selective call.
-Missed Calls List Allows user direct access into Missed Calls List menu feature.
+Missed Call List Allows user direct access into the Missed Call List menu feature.
 Contact List Allows user direct access into Contact List menu feature.
 Status List Allows user direct access into Status List menu feature.
 Channel Allows user direct access into the Channel mode.
 The rotary knob (1) is set to increment/decrement the channel number.
 Scan On/Off To toggle between start and stop of the scan operation.

-Feature Description Nuisance Delete/ Cancel (Voice Storage) To delete a nuisance (unwanted) channel when scanning, with exception of priority channel, last channel in scan list and home channel.
+Feature Description Nuisance Delete/Cancel (Voice Storage) To delete a nuisance (unwanted) channel when scanning, with exception of priority channel, last channel in scan list and home channel.
 Cancel, deletes messages being played back from the Voice Storage feature.
 Nuisance Delete To delete a nuisance (unwanted) channel when scanning, with exception of priority channel, last channel in scan list and home channel.
 Cancel (Voice Storage) Cancel, deletes messages being played back from the Voice Storage feature.
 Power Level To toggle the radio's transmit power level between High and Low.
 Talkaround On/Off To talk directly with another radio without going through a system or despatcher.
 Emergency Activates emergency alarm sequence.
 A pre- recorded message (using the voice storage feature) may be sent to enable the user's location or status to be determined.

-Feature Description Lone Worker To identify user as a lone worker.
+Lone Worker To identify user as a lone worker.
 Radio enters emergency sequence unless user responds, when prompted, by pressing any radio button.

-Call Forward To transfer calls automatically to another radio if user is unable to take the call.
+Feature Description Call Forward To transfer calls automatically to another radio if user is unable to take the call.
 Whisper To increase the gain of the radio microphone to allow user to speak quietly.
-Companding On/ Off To toggle between compression/expansion of audio signal and normal audio signal.
+Companding On/Off To toggle between compression/expansion of audio signal and normal audio signal.
 Option Board On/Off Allows user to toggle the option board between on and off.
-Keypad Lock On/Off Allows user to lock/unlock menu keys.
+Keypad Lock On/Off Allows user to lock/unlock menu keys and keypad keys.
+DTMF To place the keypad into permanent DTMF live dial mode.
 Backlight To toggle the display/keypad backlight on and off.
 Record/Play-back (Voice Recorder) To record/play-back incoming calls, emergency message or memo using voice recorder feature.